stang149/3601-S16-lab4_mongo/LABTASKS.md

 ##### What are the differences between the folder structure of this project and the previous one?
 Note that api/pets is server side routing, and the client folder is client-side handling.

 ##### How is app.js (at the project root) different from the ones in the previous two labs?
-GIve examples of the kinds of urls that app.js handles, and describe where each case will be routed.
-Experiment with the application.
+Give examples of the kinds of urls that app.js handles, and describe where each case will be routed.

 ##### The project connected to the database via mongoose.
 Where is this connection set?